Memory Care FAQ

 What is dementia, and how does it affect my loved one’s care?

-Dementia is not a single disease, but rather a wider term that refers to a group of symptoms severe enough to cause daily difficulties.
+Dementia is not a single disease, but rather a wider term that refers to a group of symptoms severe enough to cause daily cognitive difficulties.
 Memory, reasoning, mobility, judgment, ability to toilet and feed oneself, and lack of knowledge of time are all indicators of dementia.
-Dementia can be caused by more than 100 distinct factors.
+Dementia can be caused by more than 100 distinct factors, and therefore, special care is needed to keep loved ones safe in a secure and supportive memory care environment.

 What causes dementia?
 Is there a difference between dementia and Alzheimer’s Disease?